Popular 8 others are looking at this right now

 Estimated time to best yields: 28-32 months (16-20 months for premium bareroot plant).

 We supply established, healthy 1-year old bareroot pre-pruned plants which will quickly establish once planted.
+Upgrade to our premium 2 year old roots for a more mature plant that will produce optimum crops in a shorter period.

 1 bare root whitecurrant plant (14295)